jamonholmgren/ProMotion/README.md

 ProMotion is not only an easy DSL to get started.
 The community is very helpful and welcoming to new RubyMotion developers.
 We don't mind newbie questions.

-If you need help, feel free to open an issue on GitHub.
+The quickest way to get help is to join the [Motioneers Slack Group](http://motioneers.herokuapp.com).
+If you still need help, feel free to open an issue on GitHub.
 If we don't respond within a day, tweet us a link to the issue -- sometimes we get busy.

 # Contributing